Ready right now? Click here to set up the required in-person appointment with Undergraduate Advisor Gilberto Blasini.

 A good sequence for majors and minors would be this:

 - first see what courses you need to fulfill specific requirements and which of those are being offered in the upcoming semester.

 - then, go to the online schedule and check what courses will be offered.
-The course descriptions listed on the English department web site should help you to refine your choices by telling you what texts will be covered, what the main issues of the course are likely to be, how many papers and exams will be expected of you, how grades will be determined, and so on.
+The course descriptions attached to the classes on the UWM Schedule web site should help you to refine your choices by telling you what texts will be covered, what the main issues of the course are likely to be, how many papers and exams will be expected of you, how grades will be determined, and so on.